Accessibility in the Pyle Center

 - Please describe any PowerPoints or other visuals.

-- If you are planning on showing video during your presentation, please plan to caption/subtitle your video or have transcripts available.
+- If you are planning on showing video during your presentation, caption/subtitle your video or have transcripts available.

 - Consider making it possible for attendees to obtain an electronic version that allows for type size adjustments or use of text readers (creating audio from written text).